-If you have forgotten your Username or Password for the ApplyWeb account used to access your online Rackham Graduate Student Application, follow the instructions above to return to the online application until you get to the ApplyWeb login page where it asks for your Username and Password.
+If you have forgotten your Username or Password for the ApplyWeb account used to access your online Rackham Graduate Program Application, follow the instructions above to return to the online application until you get to the ApplyWeb login page where it asks for your Username and Password.
 Then, use the button labeled "Forgot Your Username or Password?" just below the password box.

-The Academic Statement of Purpose should be a concise and clearly written essay that discusses your previous academic experience, your academic interests, what you would like to study in the MA program, and how this degree relates to your overall academic and career goals.
+The Academic Statement of Purpose should be a concise and clearly written essay that discusses your previous academic experience, your current academic interests, what you would like to study in the MA program, and how this degree relates to your overall academic and career goals.
 The Statement should address as specifically as possible any interest(s) in disciplinary fields, topics, regions, and/or time periods, and your experience studying the Japanese language.
 Please be aware that you are being evaluated on the quality of the writing as well as the content of the essay.

 There is no formal page limit for the Academic Statement of Purpose.
 Most applicants write 2-3 double spaced pages.

 The Academic Statement of Purpose is your primary tool for communicating to the Admission Committee about your academic interests and commitment in Japanese Studies and your preparation for undertaking graduate studies.
 In preparing your essay, ask yourself the following questions:

 - What are your interest(s) in Japanese Studies (beyond simply developing higher Japanese language proficiency)?
 What are some research issues/topics/questions that interest you?
 How did you develop these interests?
 Are there any specific courses, assignments, or events that contributed to the development of your interests?
 As a general rule, "I want to continue studying Japanese language and culture" by itself is not a sufficient reason for undertaking a graduate degree in Japanese Studies.
 Your Academic Statement of Purpose should explain and provide specific details.